vikingdata/articles/tools/automation/ansible/ansible_more_variables.md

 --------
-title: Ansible : More Variables
+title: Ansible : More Variables by example

 --------

-# Ansible: More Variables
+# Ansible: More Variables by example

 *by Mark Nielsen*
 *Copyright October 2023*